jbx-protocol/juice-docs/docs/user/tokenomics/index.md

 # Juicebox Tokenomics

 Juicebox projects have a unique token model based on *continuous token issuance*.
 As long as your project's rules allow it, new tokens can be issued at any time by paying your project.
-And if your project has redemptions enabled, tokens can be burned at any time to reclaim some of your project's ETH.
+And if your project has cash outs enabled, tokens can be cashed out at any time to reclaim some of your project's ETH.
 This means that your token has a *variable supply* – just like your project's ETH balance, the total number of tokens can go up or down over time as the demand for your token changes.

 ## Fixed Token Supplies